About Me

 1. Healthy aging

-- Cano-Sánchez, V., Laka, I. & Santesteban, M. (under review.)
+• Cano-Sánchez, V., Laka, I. & Santesteban, M. (under review.)
 Predictive abilities in language processing in the healthy elderly brain: a focus on lexical and morphosyntactic processing.
 Journal of Language, Cognition and Neuroscience.

-- Cano-Sánchez, V., Laka, I., Foucart, A. & Santesteban, M. (in prep.).
-Word anticipation across the lifespan: evidence from natural reading."
+• Cano-Sánchez, V., Laka, I., Foucart, A. & Santesteban, M. (in prep.).
+Word anticipation across the lifespan: evidence from natural reading.

 2. Bilingualism & sociolinguistic perspective

 Beyond monolingual aging, I investigate how bilingualism modulates predictive processing.
 Lifelong management of two languages may reshape executive control and influence the balance between lexical and morphosyntactic prediction.
 Exploring these questions helps disentangle the interplay between cognitive resources and language experience, providing a broader understanding of how language processing adapts across diverse populations.
-Another strand of my research within this area has focused on sociolinguistic contexts, examining regional languages in Spain, such as Valencian, to study the patterns of language use and maintenance among the youngest populations.
+Another strand of my research within this area has focused on sociolinguistic contexts, examining regional languages in Spain, such as Valencian/Catalan, to study the patterns of language use and maintenance among the youngest populations.
 This perspective highlights the importance of considering not only bilingualism itself, but also the sociolinguistic environments in which it develops.
 My work on this topic has included so far:

-- Benaiges, K.*, Santesteban, M. & Cano-Sánchez, V.* (in prep.)
-Does bilingualism shape predictive language processing?
-Evidence from lexical and morphosyntactic cues.
+• Benaiges, K.*, Cano-Sánchez, V.* & Santesteban, M. (under review) Does bilingualism shape predictive language processing?
+Evidence from lexical and morphosyntactic cues.*First co-authorship.
+Bilingualism: Language and Cognition.

 3. Language and neurodegenerative diseases

-2025 Victoria Cano-Sánchez.
+2026 Victoria Cano-Sánchez.
 All rights reserved.

 Media